 The opportunity to harvest sorghum came more than a year after learning how to grind the grain, courtesy of the Urugo Women’s Opportunity Center.
 Traditionally, grinding sorghum was a common household chore among women.
 It was therefore befitting to learn from women.

 The first step in processing sorghum involves removing the fibrous outer layer of the grain, known as bran.
 This is usually done through pounding.
 In most cases, the grain is moistened before the pounding begins.
 In this part of the world, wooden pestles and mortars are used to do the pounding.

 Grinding, on the other hand, is powered by stones.
 The grain is placed on a large flat-surfaced stone and crushed by a smaller piece of the same material.
 Pounding is usually done while standing but grinding is done while kneeling down.

 Sorghum is rich in nutrients.
 It can be consumed as a staple food or a refreshment.
 It comes in different species, the most popular being the African bicolor.

 Rwandan history depicts a nation boasting stable food security.
 However, a handful of prolonged dry seasons have been documented over the centuries.
 During the ensuing famines, our ancestors turned to the drought-resistant sorghum crop.

 The author is visiting all 30 districts of Rwanda.
-His tour of Kayonza is sponsored by Ikaze Rwanda Tours & Travel, Imigongo Art Center, Silent Hill Hotel, Jambo Beach, Ihema View Campsite and Akagera Rhino Lodge.
+His tour of Kayonza is sponsored by Ikaze Rwanda Tours & Travel, Imigongo Art Center, Silent Hill Hotel, Jambo Beach, Ihema View Campsite, Akagera Rhino Lodge and Exposure.